Career Starter Loan

 What are the advantages/best uses?

-Career Starter Loans can save new or soon-to-be commissioned officers thousands of dollars in savings off interest rates when compared to regular loans where rates are generally 6% and higher.
-There is no collateral required to secure a Career Starter Loan, and they can be a valuable way to pay off student loan debt, pay off high interest credit card debt, purchase a reliable, used car, or invest in opening a Roth IRA or TSP savings account.
+Career Starter Loans can save newly commissioned officers thousands of dollars in savings off interest rates when compared to traditional loan rates at 6% and higher.
+There is no collateral required to secure a Career Starter Loan, since they know you have 'job security' with the federal government for at least 4 years.
+The loans can be a valuable way to paid down higher interest student loan debt, high interest credit card debt, purchase a reliable car, or to kick start your retirement investing in a Roth IRA or TSP account.
 Career Starter Loans can also be a great source of income to help buy uniforms or pay for other start-up costs and living expenses.
 There is no limit to what you can use the money for, but always be credit wise and know the risks associated with borrowing any amount of money.

 What are the risks?

 As with any loan, you have to be certain you only borrow as much as you need and can realistically pay back within the allotted 5 years without getting deeper into debt.
-Your career opportunities and security clearances are partially dependent on your credit health, so you want to be sure to stay within your budget in order to grow your financial assets and investments without over-extending yourself and increasing your debt-to-income ratio.
+Remember, your career opportunities and security clearances are partially dependent on your credit health.
+So you want to be sure to stay within your budget in order to grow your financial assets and investments without over-extending yourself and increasing your debt-to-income ratio.

-USAA offers a Career Starter Loan to cadets/midshipmen commissioning through the Army, Air Force, and Navy/Marine Corps Academy, ROTC, and Officer Cadet/Training School (OCS/OTS) programs.
-Newly commissioned officers qualify to borrow between $25K and $35K at an interest rate of 0.5%-2.99%.
-Traditionally, ROTC and OTS candidates within 12 months of graduation/commissioning may borrow up to $25K at 2.99% interest rate, and Academy graduates at the .5% rate for $35K.
-Borrowers have up to 5 years to repay the loan, you can defer the first payment until 6 months after commissioning, and there are no penalties for early payoff.
-For more information on applying for USAA’s Career Starter Loan, call their Career Starter Dept. directly at 1-800-531-4610.
+USAA offers a Career Starter Loan to cadets/midshipmen commissioning through the Army, Air Force, and Naval Academy, ROTC, and Officer Candidate/Officer Training School (OCS/OTS) programs.
+Traditionally, ROTC and OTS candidates within 12 months of commissioning may borrow up to $25K at a 2.99% annual percentage rate (APR), and Academy graduates at the .5% rate up to $35K.
+Borrowers have up to 5 years to repay the loan, and can defer the first payment until 6 months after commissioning.
+There are no penalties for early payoff.
+For more information on applying for USAA’s Career Starter Loan, visit the USAA website or call their Career Starter Dept. directly at 1-800-531-4610.